Alibaba : Tesla short sellers trim exposure but stay the course | MarketScreener

-Midsession data showed traders continuing to reduce their bets against Tesla after short interest on Friday dipped to 26.9 percent of the company's float, the lowest since June, according to S3 Partners, a financial analytics firm.
+Data showed traders continuing to reduce bets against Tesla after short interest on Friday dipped to 26.9 percent of the company's float, the lowest since June, according to S3 Partners, a financial analytics firm.

 "I'm seeing a little bit of covering, but it's not indicative of a change in conviction.
 It's more just people cutting a little fat off their trades," said Ihor Dusaniwsky, head of research at S3 Partners in New York.